nataliepo/Stylist/README.md

 Change the color or text elements and click 'Submit' to generate css.
 The elements that you see on the form have the can_customize values set to 1; all other values are defaults.

 # To Do
-* condense json format
+* add url picker to auto-insert the js scripts
-* test with examples
+* add in a preview
-* consider compound field values (background color OR image url)
+*